 SPN Application Instructions:

-The Special Permission Number submission period for Spring 2020 will open on Monday, January 13th at 10:00 a.m., and the SPN portal will close on Thursday, January 23rd, at 4:00 p.m..
-We will respond with acceptances/rejections by Monday the 27th, once the system closes (not before).
+The Special Permission Number submission period for Fall 2020 will open on Sunday, April 12th at 10:00 a.m., and the SPN portal will close on Wednesday, April 29th, at 12:00 p.m..
+We will respond with acceptances/rejections by Monday the 4th, once the system closes (not before).

 Please note that your request will be rejected if you do not follow all of the instructions and/or if any information is incorrect or missing.
 The CJ courses with no SPN availability are not included on the form.
 Do not write in courses into the Comments section: those requests will be automatically rejected.
 However, do use the comments section to include preferences for courses if selecting more than one course.